 The sinus is a facial cavity consisting of two parts located on both sides of the nose, above the upper jaw.

 The sinus lift (or maxillary sinus elevation surgery) is an oral surgical procedure when our surgeons lift the upper jaw by bone substitution.
 This could be necessary if the upper molars do not own enough bone for implant placing.
 If someone has not been treated for a long period of time with tooth replacement at the molars, it can lead easily to osteoporosis, resulting in lowering of the sinus height.
 In case of implanting, it is especially important to have this bone in a correct height and condition to prevent the sinus opening during oral surgery.

 Two types are distinguished: the closed or open sinus lift.
-Although it might sound terrible, it is a safe solution to increase bone height since long time.
+Although it might sound terrible, it is a safe solution to increase bone height for a long time.
 Not to mention that local anesthesia makes the treatment painless.
-Our experienced team at MDental Clinic Hungary works with newest technology, using only high-quality materials.
+Our experienced team at MDental Clinic Hungary works with the newest technology, using only high-quality materials.

 Closed sinus lift

 Our surgeons recommend this type of sinus lift when the patient needs to have only a small amount of bone-grafting.
 They open the gum – where they plan the implant- and surgeons drill to the bottom of the sinus.
 The graft material is added Inside the cheekbone, which is then integrated into the bone, thereby improving the own bone, thus allowing implants to be safely placed.